ckaylor/fundamentals-of-gis/Vector Operations.md

 3. Drag `educ_utm` into the input features box.
 Call the output shapefile `educ_buf5k` and make sure it saves to your workspace (which might or might not be the default location).
 For the Distance box, under Linear Unit, enter 5000 meters.
 For Dissolve Type choose `ALL`.
 Leave the rest of the options as the defaults.
 Press OK.

 4. View the new `educ_buf5k` shapefile in ArcMap.
 Zoom in to where there are clusters of schools to see how the buffers merge together (i.e. are dissolved as single polygons in these locations).

-5. Repeat the buffer operation with this shapefile (`educ_utm`), experimenting with different settings in the Buffer tool.
-For example, change the distance in the Linear Unit option to a larger value and try the `NONE` dissolve option.
-Note that the operation can take a lot of time given certain settings.
-These types of operations can require significant processing power.

-6. Open the attribute table for `educ_buf5k`.
+Open the attribute table for `educ_buf5k`.
 Note that although there are multiple polygons displayed on screen, there is only a single record in the attribute table.
 This is because in a shapefile (ESRI’s implementation of the spaghetti vector data model) multiple features can be associated with a single record.
-It is often better to have an individual record for each feature.
+This is called a "multipart" feature (i.e., all of the polygons you see are being treated as though they are a single feature).
+Sometimes, it is useful to "break these apart".
+For instance, if you wanted to know the areas of each of those discrete polygons, you'd need to treat each one a  separate feature.
 To make this conversion, where each polygon is represented as a single record in the attribute table, go to ArcToolbox→Data Management Tools→Features→Multipart to Singlepart and input `edu_buf5k` and name the output `edu_buf5k_single`.
 Open the output table from the resulting shapefile and confirm that it has multiple records—one for each feature.

+5. Now repeat the process you took in step 3, buffering `educ_utm` at 5000 meters, but this time, set the Dissolve Type to `NONE` and naming the output `edu_buf5k_nodiss`.
+Leave the rest of the options as the defaults.
+Press OK.
+Now examine the resulting features and the attribute table.
+You will notice that each original point has its own buffer around it.
+In the attribute table you will see a one-to-one correspondence between the attributes of the original `educ_utm` and those of `edu_buf5k_nodiss`.

+6. Repeat the buffer operation with this shapefile (`educ_utm`), experimenting with different settings in the Buffer tool.
+For example, change the distance in the Linear Unit option to a larger value and try out some of the other options (Side Type and End Type are worth exploring).
+Note that the operation can take a lot of time given certain settings.
+These types of operations can require significant processing power.

 When you are finished, close ArcMap.

 Map Dissolve
 ------------

-Here, you will learn how to use ArcMap to generalize a data layer by dissolving adjacent polygons with identical values.
+Here, you will learn how to use ArcMap to generalize a data layer with the Dissolve operation.

+Go to the Geoprocessing file menu and select Dissolve.
+Note that the Dissolve tool can also be accessed from ArcToolbox (ArcToolbox→Data Management Tools→Generalization→Dissolve)

+Drag the tracts\_utm shapefile into the input box.
+Name the output shapefile tracts\_dis.shp.
+Leave all other settings alone for now.
+Press OK.

+View the resulting shapefile in ArcMap.
+Effectively have generalized the tracts of Southeast PA and created an outline of the region.
+This can be a really helpful tool!

+It is also possible to generalize polygons with identical values.
 Add the tracts\_utm shapefile.
 Open the attribute table and find the field `FIPSSTCO`.
 This field is an identifier for each individual state (42) and county (e.g. 091 for Montgomery County).
 Of course, many individual tracts share the same value for this field.
 It is thus possible to perform a map dissolve operation on the tracts\_utm shapefile, using the `FIPSSTCO` field as the dissolve field.

 Go to the Geoprocessing file menu and select Dissolve.
 Note that the Dissolve tool can also be accessed from ArcToolbox (ArcToolbox→Data Management Tools→Generalization→Dissolve)

 Drag the tracts\_utm shapefile into the input box.
 Name the output shapefile tracts\_dis.shp.
 Under the Dissolve Field option click `FIPSSTCO`.
 Press OK.

 View the resulting shapefile in ArcMap.
+Add the `counties_UTM` file to ArcMap for comparison.
 It should appear just as the counties shapefile does.
-Add the `counties_UTM` file to ArcMap for comparison.

 Remove all layers from ArcMap.